Primorje-Gorski Kotar County: Demographics

-According to the 2011 census, Primorje-Gorski Kotar County has a population of 296,195.
+According to the 2011 census, Primorje – Gorski Kotar County has a population of 296,195.

 Ethnic Croats make up the majority with 86.3% of the population, followed by Serbs at 5.0% and Italians 1,16%.

+County government

+The current Prefect of Primorje – Gorski Kotar County is Zlatko Komadina (SDP).

+The county assembly is composed of 44 representatives from the following political parties: